molebox/seed-postgres-database-tutorial/guide.md

 # How to seed a Postgres database with node

 This short guide will walk through an implementation for seeding a Postgres database.
-We'll cover the when and why's, create a working example of a seeding script and touch on some of the pros and cons as to the chosen approach.
+It will cover the when and why's, create a working example of a seeding script and touch on some of the pros and cons as to the chosen approach.

 ## Prerequisites